oracle-livelabs/converged/obaas/check-processing/check-processing.md

         url: ${spring.datasource.url}
         username: ${spring.datasource.username}
         password: ${spring.datasource.password}</copy>
     ```

    This is the Spring Boot application YAML file, which contains the configuration information for this service.
 In this case, you only need to provide the application name and the connection details for the database hosting the queues.  **Note**: the connection details are the same as those you used for JPA in the previous lab, but there are provided under a different name (`oracle.aq`) in this case.

 1. Create the main Spring Application class

    In the `testrunner` directory, create a new directory called `src/main/java/com/example/testrunner` and in that directory, create a new Java file called `TestrunnerApplication.java` with this content.
 This is a standard Spring Boot main class, notice the `SpringBootApplication` annotation on the class.
 It also has the `EnableJms` annotation which tells Spring Boot to enable JMS functionality in this application.
-The `main` method is a normal Spring Boot main method.:
+The `main` method is a normal Spring Boot main method:

     ```java
     <copy>package com.example.testrunner;